EgbieAndersonUku1/django-email-sender/docs/index.md

 - Preview support for both HTML and plain text templates
 - And much more

+⚠️ Note

-⚠️ Note: `EmailSenderLogger` does **not** include a logger or database by default.
+**EmailSenderLogger** does **not** include a logger or database by default.
 You must inject these via the provided public methods.

 If you choose not to supply a logger or database, that’s fine—`EmailSenderLogger` will still work, inheriting all functionality from `EmailSender`.